cgaebel/NewLang/README.markdown

 _ben: I'd prefer having only the guarantee of purity, but functions can be annotated for associativity, commutativity, and other properties._

-### Users should be allowed to create their own operators
+### Users should be allowed to create their own operators.

 * Pros:
     * Operations like dot-product and cross-product can have operators defined